SangerCytometry/PPMS-to-HTML-table/README.md

 On line 33 add the API key and platform ID between the two ''.
 The platform ID is the pf?= number found in the address bar when you log into PPMS.

-Row 96 onwards should be changed to match your instrumentation.
-These lines make the table coloured.
+The alst large section of the script should be changed to match your instrumentation.

 Run the script and it produces a .html file

-Load this in a browser and 'auto-refresh' the page to keep it up to date.  (look for plugins or extensions)
+Load this in a browser and 'auto-refresh' the page to keep it up to date.  (look for plugins or extensions, we use Chrome)

 Use windows task scheduler to run the python script every 10 minutes to keep the CSV file up to date.